List of fictitious stories in Romance of the Three Kingdoms: Cao Cao presents a precious sword

-Cao Cao's biography in the Sanguozhi states that Dong Zhuo wanted to appoint Cao Cao as a cavalry colonel (驍騎校尉) in his army.
+Cao Cao's biography in Records states that Dong Zhuo wanted to appoint Cao Cao as a cavalry colonel (驍騎校尉) in his army.
 Cao Cao refused because he felt that Dong Zhuo was doomed to failure, so he disguised himself and escaped back to his hometown.
 There is no mention of Cao Cao attempting to assassinate Dong Zhuo before his escape.

 Cao Cao arrested and released by Chen Gong

 Cao Cao flees from the capital, Luoyang, after failing to assassinate Dong Zhuo.
 Dong Zhuo orders notices for Cao Cao's arrest to be put around the areas surrounding Luoyang.
 During his escape, Cao Cao is spotted in Zhongmu County by the county prefect, Chen Gong, who arrests him.
 Chen Gong has a private conversation with Cao Cao and decides to release him after feeling inspired by his sense of righteousness.
 Chen Gong even gives up his official post and becomes Cao Cao's companion.